 The Most Expensive Periods of Downtime

-In compiling this list, we relied mainly on second hand reports of downtime, as the companies involved were understandably cagey about the scale of downtime they had experienced.
+In compiling this list, we relied mainly on second-hand reports of downtime, as the companies involved were understandably cagey about the scale of downtime they had experienced.
 As such, monetary calculations on the cost of downtime are based on the annual revenues posted by each company, divided by day or hour to determine a rough approximation of the cost incurred in any period of downtime.

 5. Facebook, August 2014 – $426,607

-The first entry on our list takes us back to 2014, when Facebook suffered a 19-minute site wide outage.
-Based on Facebook’s revenue for the second quarter of 2014, The Atlantic were able to calculate that a single minute of downtime cost the social media giant $22,453, adding up to roughly $426,607 for the 19 minutes the site went offline.
+The first entry on our list takes us back to 2014, when Facebook suffered a 19-minute site-wide outage.
+Based on Facebook’s revenue for the second quarter of 2014, The Atlantic was able to calculate that a single minute of downtime cost the social media giant $22,453, adding up to roughly $426,607 for the 19 minutes the site went offline.
 An indirect consequence of the outage was that overall traffic on news sites dropped by 3%, showing how reliant publishers had become on Facebook for traffic by this point.